Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: Introduction

-In recent years a considerable amount of progress has been made in locating periodic orbits and other {\em coherent structures} in high dimensional chaotic systems. {(We use the term 'coherent structures', borrowed from the turbulence research community \cite{HolmesBook}, as a collective name for all types of special solutions embedded in the chaotic dynamics of high-dimensional systems, including 'exact coherent structures' \cite{Waleffe01} such as equilibria, travelling waves, periodic and relative periodic orbits, as well as other identifiable solutions (e.g., vortices) that can be used to describe the structure of chaotic dynamics.)} Examples include the work of L\'{o}pez {\em et al.}\cite{lopez2005relative}, who presented a method for finding relative periodic solutions for differential equations with continuous symmetries, and used this method to find relative periodic solutions of the Complex Ginzburg-Landau equation.
-Hof {\em et al.}\cite{hof2004experimental} found experimental evidence of the existence of travelling waves in turbulent pipe flow, in agreement with the numerical studies of Faisst et al.\cite{faisst2003traveling} and Wedin et al.\cite{wedin2004exact}.
-Zoldi and Greenside\cite{zoldi1998spatially} used a damped-Newton method to find unstable periodic orbits in the Kuramoto-Sivashinsky (KS) equation.
-More recently, Cvitanovi\'{c} et al.\cite{cvitanovic2010state} used multiple shooting and the Levenberg-Marquardt algorithm to locate over 60\,000 coherent structures in the KS equation on a periodic domain.
-Due to the presence of discrete and continuous symmetries, these structures include not only the traditional equilibria and periodic orbits, but also travelling waves and relative periodic orbits\cite{lopez2005relative,cvitanovic2010state} (also called `modulated travelling waves' in~\cite{kevrekidis1990back}).
+In recent years a considerable amount of progress has been made in locating periodic orbits and other types of recurrent patterns in high-dimensional chaotic systems.
+(Following an example of Ref.~\cite{christiansen97nlin}, we use the term 'recurrent patterns' as a collective name for all types of special solutions embedded in the chaotic dynamics of high-dimensional systems, including equilibria, travelling waves, periodic and relative periodic orbits, as well as other identifiable solutions that can be used to describe the structure of chaotic dynamics.
+In turbulence research, such solutions are also referred to as 'exact coherent structures'~\cite{Waleffe01} or states~\cite{graham2021arfm}.
+Another commonly used term is 'invariant solutions' or 'states'~\cite{kawahara2012arfm}.)
+Examples include the work of L\'{o}pez {\em et al.}~\cite{lopez2005relative}, who presented a method for finding relative periodic solutions for differential equations with continuous symmetries, and used this method to find relative periodic solutions of the Complex Ginzburg--Landau equation.
+Hof {\em et al.}~\cite{hof2004experimental} found experimental evidence of the existence of travelling waves in turbulent pipe flow, in agreement with the numerical studies of Faisst and Eckhardt~\cite{faisst2003traveling} and Wedin and Kerswell~\cite{wedin2004exact}.
+Zoldi and Greenside~\cite{zoldi1998spatially} used a damped-Newton method to find unstable periodic orbits in the Kuramoto--Sivashinsky (KS) equation.
+Cvitanovi\'{c} {\em et al.}~\cite{cvitanovic2010state} used multiple shooting and the Levenberg--Marquardt algorithm to locate over 60\,000 unstable recurrent patterns in the KS equation on a periodic domain.
+Due to the presence of discrete and continuous symmetries, these patterns include not only the traditional equilibria and periodic orbits, but also travelling waves and relative periodic orbits~\cite{lopez2005relative,cvitanovic2010state} (also called `modulated travelling waves' in~\cite{kevrekidis1990back}).
+Recently, the toolbox for detecting exact coherent structures in turbulent flows has been expanded by the use of machine-learning methods~\cite{page2023arxiv}.